Shoppers Permit terms and conditions

 Vehicle excise licence and certificate of insurance

-Parking permit holders are reminded that it is a condition of the current Borough of Christchurch Off Street Parking Places Consolidation Order that the specified vehicle must be properly and currently taxed and insured when located in any of the council car parks specified in the Order.
+Parking permit holders are reminded that it is a condition of the Bournemouth, Christchurch and Poole Council (Parking Regulation, On-Street Parking Places and Off-Street Parking Places) Consolidation Order 2021 that the specified vehicle must be properly and currently taxed and insured when located in any of the council car parks specified in the Order.

 Road Traffic Act 1991 - Offences

 Permit holders are advised that it is an offence to ignore direction signs and arrows and speed restrictions in off street car parks.
 Prosecution can be brought by the Police under above Act.